toksaitov/kernel-project/ubuntu-yakkety/Readme.md

 26. On a software selection dialog, check `OpenSSH server`.

-27. Confirm the boot loader installation.
+27. Confirm the bootloader installation.

 28. When asked, remove the disk image by clicking on a disk icon in the lower right corner and selecting `Remove disk from virtual drive`.
 Reboot the virtual machine.
 It is also possible that the OS will remove the disk automatically for you.

 29. You can work directly in the VirtualBox window, or you can connect to your server through the SSH protocol.

     On your host machine (from Bash on Windows or any terminal on *nix platforms) use the following command to connect to your virtual server.

         ssh -p 2222 <the user name specified during installation>@127.0.0.1

     Consider starting using `tmux` at this point.

 30. Uncomment every line that starts with `deb-src` except the line that ends with the word `partner` in the package manager's configuration file `/etc/apt/sources.list` and save it.

         sudo vim /etc/apt/sources.list